hoangvietdo/hoangvietdo.github.io/content/authors/admin/_index.md

 highlight_name: true # Highlight the author in author lists? (true/false)
 ---

-### About me ##
+### Biography

-I am currently a Postdoctoral Researcher at iNCSL, Sejong University in Seoul, Republic of Korea, working under the supervision of Prof. Jin Woo Song.
+- I am currently a Postdoctoral Researcher at iNCSL, Sejong University in Seoul, Republic of Korea, working under the supervision of ***Prof. Jin Woo Song***.
+{style="font-size: 0.95rem; text-align: justify;"}

-My research focuses on artificial intelligence for robotics, with an emphasis on Kalman filtering, SLAM, state estimation, and sensor fusion using LiDAR, radar, cameras, IMUs, and GNSS.
+- My research focuses on artificial intelligence for robotics, with an emphasis on Kalman filtering, SLAM, state estimation, and sensor fusion using LiDAR, radar, cameras, IMUs, and GNSS.
+{style="font-size: 0.95rem; text-align: justify;"}